Keeping a healthy body and mind is essential for students in the performing arts.

-If you already live in the UK can you can access the National Health Service (NHS) in the same way you would in your home town.
+If you already live in the UK, you can access the NHS in the same way as you would in your home town.
 Prescriptions in Scotland are free for everyone.

 The following treatment provided by the NHS is free of charge for everyone:

-- accident and emergency services (but not follow-up treatment, or admission as an in-patient to hospital)
+- Accident and emergency services (but not follow-up treatment, or admission as an in-patient to hospital)

-- family planning services
+- Family planning services

-- diagnosis and treatment of sexually transmitted infections
+- Diagnosis and treatment of sexually transmitted infections

-- diagnosis and treatment of certain infectious diseases
+- Diagnosis and treatment of certain infectious diseases

-- compulsory psychiatric treatment or treatment that has been ordered by a court
+- Compulsory psychiatric treatment or treatment that has been ordered by a court

-Specialist medical care
+Specialist medical care for the performing arts

+If you experience a programme-related medical problem that is causing you difficulties in your studies and cannot easily be dealt with by your GP, the International and Student Experience team may be able to make arrangements for you to have one free consultation with a specialist practitioner.
 We have a small register of private medical specialists in fields relevant to performance in music, drama and dance.
-If you experience a programme-related medical problem that is causing you difficulties in your studies and cannot easily be dealt with by your GP, the International and Student Experience team may be able to make arrangements for you to have one free consultation with a specialist practitioner.
-To access this service you must have seen your GP first.
+To access this service, you must have seen your GP first.
 Please email email@example.com in the first instance.
-Find out more about health services on our Portal.